eustasy/authenticatron/README.md

 > If the seed is too small and an attacker can intercept a few tokens it may be possible to brute-force the seed value allowing the attacker to generate new one-time tokens.
 For this reason Google enforces a minimum seed length of 16 characters or 80-bits.

 [Google TOTP Two-factor Authentication for PHP - idontplaydarts.com](https://www.idontplaydarts.com/2011/07/google-totp-two-factor-authentication-for-php/)

+Brute forcing of codes can be fixed in much the same way as brute forcing passwords, primarily with rate-limiting of some kind.
+Brute forcing of secrest, or seeds, can only be done with intercepted codes.
+Again, [HTTPS is your friend](https://www.ssls.com/comodo-ssl-certificates/positivessl.html).